Are Fitbits Waterproof? Find Out Which Models Are.

 Who Makes Fitbits Waterproof?

 So in answer to our original question, “Are Fitbits Waterproof?”
-My answer is only the Fitbit Flex 2 and the fitbits that are waterproofed by Waterfi.
+My answer is only the Fitbit Flex 2, the Fitbit Ionic and the fitbits that are waterproofed by Waterfi.
 They currently offer fully waterproofed Fitbit Flex, Fitbit Charge HR, Fitbit Alta as well as waterproofed FuelBands.

 If you're shopping for a really hardcore swimmer or surfer, they also have waterproofed Underwater Apple iPod MP3 Players! :-O I KNOW.
 So cool.

 They have a waterproof eReader too, for your favorite tub or beach reading friend.

 Fully Waterproofed Fitbit Charge HR Review

 After discovering the waterproofed Fitbits from Waterfi, I reached out to them to do a review.
 They sent me one for free but I'm giving you my honest opinion.

 If you're still trying to figure out which Fitbit in my pictures is the waterproof one…it's the black one.
 You can't even tell a difference can you?!
 Actually I think the black one is a large, while the purple one is a small, but otherwise, same-same!

 Okay on with my review.
 Things I like about my Waterfi fitbit charge HR:

 I previously used a Fitbit Flex so in comparison to that, there are several general features of the Charge HR that I really like.
 The Charge HR has a clasp style band, which I greatly prefer.
 I have never had this Fitbit pop off my wrist.
 With my Flex I purchased two different watch clasp style bands to replace the original pop tab band, but neither of them protected it fully from water, of course.